 Frequently Asked Questions of Cybersecurity Market

-The increasing demand for network centric warfare and C4/C5ISR systems will increase the demand for cyber security systems, cyber security will be a vital component of any network centric operation and it ensures integrity of data transfer between the sender and receiver.
-The increasing demand for cyber security systems will also be driven by increasing cyber-attacks on critical military assets such as websites and backend servers for rendering them useless or steal confidential data and blueprints.
+The increasing demand for network-centric warfare and C4/C5ISR systems will increase the demand for cyber security systems, cyber security will be a vital component of any network-centric operation and it ensures the integrity of data transfer between the sender and receiver.
+The increasing demand for cyber security systems will also be driven by increasing cyber-attacks on critical military assets such as websites and backend servers rendering them useless or stealing confidential data and blueprints.
 Hence the cyber security market will see considerable growth.

-As per cyber security industry trends, an increase in geo-political conflict is one of the key factors that are poised to drive the requirement for a growth in cyber security.
+As per cyber security industry trends, an increase in geo-political conflict is one of the key factors that are poised to drive the requirement for growth in cyber security.
 As of 2022, it was noted that China took a rather controversial political stance.
-Countries like India, Australia, Netherlands, the United Kingdom and the United States have stated China has made an attempt to steal and trade sensitive information.
+Countries like India, Australia, Netherlands, the United Kingdom, and the United States have stated China has made an attempt to steal and trade sensitive information.
 Certain OEMs like Vodafone and Microsoft have also reinforced the same on several occasions.
-As of 2022, Chinese state sponsored hackers were noted to have targeted state sponsored power grids stationed in Ladakh.
-This attempt of cyber espionage was noted to be one of the many attacks led by China against India during the last decade.
+As of 2022, Chinese state-sponsored hackers were noted to have targeted state-sponsored power grids stationed in Ladakh.
+This attempt at cyber espionage was noted to be one of the many attacks led by China against India during the last decade.

 Increasing defense spending will drive the market for new procurement activities and upgrades to existing platforms with newer technologies and capabilities.
 The increase in defense spending will encourage procurement of cyber security systems.
 Procurement will also be driven by prevailing geo political conditions in Europe and the Asia Pacific.